List of UK top-ten singles in 1959: Multiple entries

 Nineteen artists scored multiple entries in the top 10 in 1959.
 Russ Conway secured the record for most top 10 hits in 1959 with six hit singles.

 Shirley Bassey was one of a number of artists with two top-ten entries, including the number-one single "As I Love You".
 Anthony Newley, Frankie Vaughan, Neil Sedaka and Shirley Bassey were among the other artists who had multiple top 10 entries in 1959.

 Chart debuts

-Twenty-six artists achieved their first top 10 single in 1959, either as a lead or featured artist.
+Twenty-five artists achieved their first top 10 single in 1959, either as a lead or featured artist.
 Of these, four went on to record another hit single that year: Anthony Newley, Bobby Darin, Lloyd Price and Neil Sedaka.
 Russ Conway had five other entries in his breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.